ovh/docs/pages/web/hosting/cms_manage_1_click_module/guide.en-au.md

 #### Step 2: backup your data

-To back up your website, follow the instructions of this [guide](https://docs.ovh.com/au/en/hosting/export-a-website/) to retrieve its files from both the FTP space on your hosting plan and its database.
+To back up your website, follow the instructions of this [guide](https://docs.ovh.com/au/en/hosting/export-a-website/) to retrieve its files from the FTP space of your hosting plan and its database.

 #### Step 3: delete your module